 Seeing our children struggle is terribly painful.
 We would trade places with them if we could.
 Even small, day-to-day mishaps make us wonder whether a little bit more of their independence is slipping away.
 Our children need help and so do others who are carrying this disease.
 Over the past year we have built a community of patients who have pinned their hope for treatment on Cure ADSSL1.
 We believe this research and fundraising support will help our children and others fighting this rare genetic condition.

-Our immediate goal is to fund a drug repurposing study in 2023 and get to clinical trials of gene replacement therapy for ADSSL1 by end of 2024.
+Our immediate goal is to fund a drug repurposing study in 2023 and get to clinical trials of gene replacement therapy for ADSSL1 by end of 2025.
 It will require us to raise $3.5 million over the next three years to achieve these goals.
 Your support would be greatly appreciated.
 Please know that no gift is too small, and that every gift will help us move towards our time sensitive goals.
 Thank you, in advance, from the bottom of our hearts.
-Please know, too, that with your support we can pave a better path for families like ours in the future.
-Again, thank you for your kind support!
+Please know, too, that with your support we can pave a better path for families like ours in the future!

 Priyanka and Naveen